Medically reviewed on Aug 10, 2018

 - Physical disabilities that affect your performance of daily activities or specific tasks

-- Functional blindness from dystonia that affects your eyelids
+- Difficulty with vision that affects your eyelids

 - Difficulty with jaw movement, swallowing or speech